material-motion/material-motion/specifications/runtime/runtime.md

       // Start a new transaction and commit it to the Runtime...
     })

 NOTE: It may be more valuable to have Executor-level idling.
 Target-level idling may not be helpful.
 It's unclear how Executor-level idling would work, given that the outside system should generally be unaware of Executors.
-Perhaps you could use plans as the entry-point:

-    transaction.add(plan, target, function() {
-      Executor idle callback
-    })

 ---